Sign-up ends in:

 Fix Your Pull Hook: Proven Strategies & Drills to Eliminate It Forever

-Take a look at these drills and actionable steps to help you fix your pull hook in golf.
+We’ve put together some drills and actionable steps to help you fix your pull hook for good.

-If you don’t have time to work on drills and exercises to fix your pull hook right now, here are the most important tips to take with you.
+If you don’t have time to work on drills and exercises to fix your pull hook right now, here are the most important tips to keep in mind:

-• Pay close attention to the transition in the back of your golf swing; most golfers with a pull hook forget to incorporate the lower body.
+• Pay close attention to the transition at the top of your golf swing; most golfers who struggle with a pull hook fail to engage the lower body effectively.

-• Your lead wrist should be flat at the top of your backswing, this allows the lower body to rotate through without slowing or stopping.
+• Your lead wrist should be flat at the top of your backswing, allowing your lower body to rotate through without slowing down.

-• Get the ball position and setup correct to make it easier to swing through the target without taking the club over the top.
+• Get the ball position and setup correct to make it easier to swing through the target without coming over the top.

 What are the Most Common Reasons for a Pull Hook?

-The most common reason for a pull hook is coming over the top with a closed clubface.
-If your swing ends up getting a little armsy and you forget to incorporate your legs, the pull hook is the result.
+The most common reason for a pull hook is swinging over the top with a closed clubface.
+If your swing becomes too reliant on the arms and lacks lower body engagement, a pull hook is often the result.

-Here are a few other reasons you may be creating the pull hook ball flight.
+Here are a few other reasons you may be hitting a pull hook:

-• Aiming too far right of the target and swinging across the body.
+• Aiming too far right of the target and swinging across your body.

-• A grip that is too strong likely initially introduced to combat a slice.
+• A grip that is too strong, usually introduced to combat a slice.

-• Golf ball position is too far forward of the center.
+• Ball position is too far forward in your stance.

-• Over the top swing due to too much extension in the lead wrist at the top of the backswing.
+• An over-the-top swing caused by too much extension in the lead wrist at the top of the backswing.

-• Lack of clubface control at impact, the clubface is too closed.
+• Lack of clubface control at impact, leading to a closed face.

 ball flight direction graph